Real Women Have Bodies. Not Thin Or Full Figures. Bodies.

 Eurgh, body standards.
 The idea that real women have curves is a myth.
+It’s not about thin or full figures.
 Maybe real women have bodies.

 “Real women have curves!”

 I’m sure we have all heard this phrase one time or another, and while I do agree with its original intent, I often wonder if its meaning has been lost over the years.
 Let’s take a look at Greek Goddess, Aphrodite as exhibit A. Let’s just objectify her for a moment.
 Look at that hour glass figure, ladies and gentlemen!
 Check out those bountiful breasts, firm butt, sexy thighs… the whole package, right there!
 That’s what a real woman is.
 That is, without a doubt, the one and only body a true woman can have.
 Ever.